-If you have psoriatic arthritis and need a nap to get through the day, that's a sign that you may need to make some changes so you don't get so fatigued.
+If you have the condition and need a nap to get through the day, you might need to make some changes so you don't get so fatigued.

-Try these 10 tips to help you have more energy.
+Use these 10 tips to get more energy.

 1. Watch what you eat.
-Your body needs the right fuel to get through the day.
-Eat fresh foods like lean protein, whole grains, fruits, and vegetables.
+Your body needs the right fuel.
+So eat fresh foods like lean protein, whole grains, fruits, and vegetables.
 Avoid sugars or starchy items that give you a short-term boost and then leave you drained.

 3. Skip caffeine, nicotine, and alcohol before bedtime.
 You may think smoking a cigarette, sipping hot tea, or having a cocktail will relax you.
 But they make it harder for you to fall asleep or stay asleep.

 4. Set a solid sleep schedule.
-Your body prefers a regular routine to shut down and sleep.
+Your body prefers a regular routine to shut down and catch Zzzzs.
 Try to go to bed at the same time each night and wake up at the same time each morning.
 Alarms on your clock or phone can help you stay on track.

 7. Make your bedroom for sleep and sex only.
-Remove the TV, computer, cell phone, and other distractions from your bedroom.
-Keep the room dark, quiet, and cool so you can fall asleep.
+Remove the TV, computer, cell phone, and other distractions.
+Keep the room dark, quiet, and cool.

 8. Use comfortable, supportive bedding.
-If your mattress or pillows are uncomfortable, you may not be able to stay asleep.
+If your mattress or pillows aren’t comfy, you might not be able to stay asleep.
 Your pain may grow worse.
 Consider changing pillows or buying a new mattress.

 9. Find your energy boosters.
-When you feel tired during the day, find ways to perk up.
+Figure out ways to perk up for when you feel tired during the day.
 Listen to upbeat music.
 Step outside into the sunshine.
 Take a short walk break at work.
-Enjoy a good-for-you snack like fresh fruit or nuts to give you a dose of energy.
+Or enjoy a good-for-you snack like fresh fruit or nuts.

 10. Follow your treatment plan.
 Take your medications as prescribed, so you can ease inflammation and pain that may play a role in your fatigue.
 Set reminders so you take them on time.
 If you feel side effects, let your doctor know.
 Don't adjust the dose or stop taking them on your own.